-First and second-grade students receive instruction in social studies, science, health, and special subject areas.
-Although the students are being assessed in these subjects throughout the school year, the curriculum in first and second grades include formal evaluations as well as informal, ongoing assessments.
+Students in first and second grade receive instruction in social studies, science, health, STEAM, and special subject areas.
+Although the students are being assessed in these subjects throughout the school year, the curriculum in first and second grade includes formal evaluations as well as ongoing informal assessments.
+These do not appear on the child's report cards.